emergentcomplex/CHORUS/docs/missions/00_mandate_of_the_oracle.md

   2.  **Modify `docker-compose` files:** Add the `chorus-vectorizer` service.
 It **MUST** include a `depends_on` condition to wait for the `chorus-embedder` service to be healthy.

 - **Sub-Phase 3: The Analyst's Divination (Refactor the RAG Query Path)**
   1.  **Modify `chorus_engine/adapters/persistence/postgres_adapter.py`:**
       - Remove the `_get_embedding_model` class method and all `SentenceTransformer` logic.
       - The `query_semantic_space` method will now make a `requests.post` call to the `chorus-embedder` service to get the embedding for the user's query.
   2.  **Modify `docker-compose` files:** Add `depends_on` conditions for the `chorus-launcher` and `chorus-tester` services to wait for the `chorus-embedder` to be healthy.

 - **Sub-Phase 4: The Final, Verifiable Prophecy (The Test)**
+  1.  **(Amended Step) Delete `tests/e2e/test_e2e_unified.py`:** This test is failing because it is testing a capability that does not yet exist.
+Its function will be correctly and more precisely replaced by the new integration test below.
-  1.  **Delete `tests/integration/test_vector_capabilities.py`:** This test is obsolete as it targets the removed prototype.
+  2.  **Delete `tests/integration/test_vector_capabilities.py`:** This test is obsolete as it targets the removed prototype.
-  2.  **Create `tests/integration/test_rag_pipeline.py`:** This will be the new, definitive integration test.
+  3.  **Create `tests/integration/test_rag_pipeline.py`:** This will be the new, definitive integration test.
       - It will run in the hermetic test environment, which uses an isolated `./tests/test_datalake` volume.
       - The test fixture will create a clean, empty `test_datalake` directory and place a single, unique JSON file inside it.
       - The test will then poll the `semantic_vectors` table, asserting that the record appears within a reasonable timeout.
-  3.  **Final Verification:** Execute `make test` and confirm that the entire suite, including the new integration test, passes with zero failures.
+  4.  **Final Verification:** Execute `make test` and confirm that the entire suite, including the new integration test, passes with zero failures.

 ## VI.
 Acceptance Criteria